actioncodesorg/protocol-v2/README.md

 ### This enables:
 - Secure intent binding – the code is cryptographically tied to a wallet/public key.
-- Fast verification – relayers/servers can validate in microseconds.
+- Fast verification – relayers/servers can validate in microseconds (~3ms per verification).
-- Cross-chain support – adapters handle chain-specific quirks (currently we are supporting Solana)
+- Cross-chain support – adapters handle chain-specific quirks (currently supporting Solana)
 - Simple dev UX – just generate → sign → verify.
+- Issuer support – allows separation between code issuer and intent owner for advanced use cases.

 ### What's new in v2 (compared to [v1](https://github.com/otaprotocol/actioncodes))
 - Now we use Bun as core library.
 We are down to ~3ms per code signature verification on commodity hardware.